-For the 2021 and 2020 reporting periods, the recoverable amount of the cash generating units (CGUs) was determined based on value-in-use calculations which require the use of assumptions.
-The calculations use cash flow projections based on financial budgets approved by management covering a five-year period.
+For the 2022 and 2021 reporting periods, the recoverable amount of the cash generating unit (CGU) was determined based on value-in-use calculations which require the use of assumptions.
+The calculations use cash flow projections based on financial budgets and forecasts approved by management covering a five-year period.
 Cash flows beyond the five-year period are extrapolated using an estimated growth rate stated below.
-Impairment testing at 30 June 2021 included an assessment of the impact of COVID-19 on future sales.
-During December

-2020, January 2021 and February 2021 sales were negatively impacted by temporary closures of ophthalmic surgery centres as a result of the pandemic.
-The Company has experienced a normalisation of activity for iTrackTM surgery since March 2021.
+Impairment testing at 30 June 2022 included an assessment of the impact of COVID-19 on future sales.
+During December 2020, January 2021 and February 2021 sales were negatively impacted by temporary closures of ophthalmic surgery centres as a result of the COVID-19 pandemic.
+The Company has experienced a trend to normalisation of activity during 2022, however supply chain problems have impacted commercial initiatives.

-The table on the following page sets out the key assumptions within the value-in-use calculation for the CGU's:
+The table below sets out the key assumptions within the value-in-use calculation for the CGU's:

-30 June 2021 30 June 2020

-Glaucoma Surgical Devices

-Sales growth (% average annual growth rate) 17 19

-Sales prices (% average annual growth rate) 0.0 0.0

-Long-term growth rate (%) 2.0 2.0

-WACC (%) post tax 9.92 11.92
+Glaucoma Surgical Devices 30 June 2022 30 June 2021 Sales growth (% average annual growth rate) 18 17 Sales prices (% average annual growth rate) 4.0 0.0 Long-term growth rate (%) 1.0 2.0 WACC (%) post tax 13.10 9.92